-The Nationalist recognized the commonality of interests between Israel and South Africa and S.A was among the first countries to recognize Israel in 1948.
-In 1953, Dr. D. F. Malan, then Prime Mnister of South Africa, visited Israel where in spite of his anti-semitic past, he was warmly received.
+The Nationalist recognized the commonality of interests between Israel and South Africa and S.A. was among the first country to recognize Israel in 1948.
+In 1953, Dr. D. F. Malan, then Prime Minister of South Africa, visited Israel where in spite of his anti-semitic past, he was warmly received.
 In fact, Dr. Malan was the first Western head of State to visit Israel while still in office.
 Upon his death his name was inscribed in the Golden Book as one who proved himself a true friend.
+4/

-In 1956, when the Anglo-French-Israeli attack on Suez took place, South Africa sympathies were on Israeli side.
+In 1956, when the Anglo-French-Israeli attack on Suez tookpplace, South Africa sympathies were on Israeli side.
 However, when the new African states became independent in the 1960's, the leaders of Israel wanted to cultivate friendship with the new states so as to drive wedges between these states and the Arab states and also to exploit the economic opportunities opened up in these countries.
 To curry favors with the African states Israel became critical of apartheid.
 From 1960 to 1970 this caused problems between Israel and South Africa.
 In 1962, for instance, Israel supported the General Assembly resolution calling for the severance of all relations with South Africa and the imposition of sanctions against the regime.
 This annoyed South Africa, and in retaliation the regime rescinded the special concessions in foreign currency regulations which had allowed the South African Jews free transfer of funds to Israel.
 5/ Because of the dispute the head of the Israeli mission in Pretoria was withdrawn and Israel was only to be represented by a charge d'affaires.
 In 1966, Israel again supported the UN resolution in the General Assembly revoking South Africa's mandate over South West Africa causing further strains in Israel-South African relations.
-6/ In spite of this diplomatic gamesmanship the identity of class interests between the rulers of the two states continued to assert itself.
-Trade between Israel and
+6/

 In spite of this diplomatic gamesmanship the identity of class interests between the rulers of the two states continued to assert itself.
 Trade between Israel and South Africa in the years 1960-1970 increased gradually in spite of misunderstanding.
-In May 1960, the Mayor of Ashkelon visited South Africa to seek South Africa capital for investment in development project in his town. // In the period 1961-1966, Israeli exports to South Africa averaged \$2.27 million (USA) but its import went from \$6.8 million in 1961 to \$3.4 million in 1966.
-During this period, Ghana and Nigeria reached a position where they received more Israeli imports than was South Africa: in 1966, the figures were \$4.9 million respectively. // This fact would explain Israeli tilt towards the African position at the UN when the issue of South Africa was debated.
+In May 1960, the Mayor of Ashkelon visited South Africa to seek South African capital for investment in development project in his town.
+7/ In the period 1961-1966, Israeli exports to South Africa averaged \$2.27 million (USA) but its import went from \$6.8 million in 1961 to \$3.4 million in 1966.
+During this period, Ghana and Nigeria reached a position where they received more Israeli imports than was South Africa: in 1966, the figures were \$4.9